 Canon 5D Mark II, 50 1.2

-Hope you are enjoying the weather wherever you are!
+Hope you are spending today with the ones you love!